Skip to main content

 Dyson

 Robot vacuums have made massive strides, but there’s no denying that cordless vacuums typically provide you with a better cleaning experience.
 Their larger size allows them to produce impressive suction and airflow numbers, enabling them to pull up all sorts of debris from your carpets.
-They also tend to come with additional attachments, so you can clean furniture or nooks and crannies throughout your home.
+They also tend to come with additional attachments so that you can clean furniture or nooks and crannies throughout your home.

 Robot vacuums are more convenient